Banks are opening, and 5% down payment is back. article cover image

 Local families

-This may be good news for home buyers who are short of cash on hand: many banks have relaxed credit and require customers to put down 5% of the down payment to get a mortgage loan to buy a house.
+This may be good news for house buyers who are short of cash on hand: many banks are relaxing credit, requiring customers to just come up with 5% down payment to get a mortgage loan to buy a house.

 Since the real estate market bubble burst, buyers have to come up with a down payment equivalent to 20% of the house price before they can negotiate a mortgage with a commercial bank.
 Otherwise, they have to turn to the Federal Housing Administration (FHA) for low down payment loans.